-Last year’s planned power outages to prevent wildfires in Northern California highlighted a critical issue for electric vehicle (EV) owners.
+The planned power outages of 2019 to prevent wildfires in Northern California highlighted a critical issue for electric vehicle (EV) owners.
 An unstable power grid makes it difficult to charge vehicles.
 Given that nearly half of U.S. EVs are in California, the issue gained widespread attention.

 EVs have been criticized for not being resilient during power outages but many gas stations cannot operate either.
 Gas pumps rely on electricity and only gas stations with generators are operational in grid outages.
 Having a vehicle run out of gas or charge is especially daunting when there is a risk of wildfires or other natural disasters and evacuation could be necessary.